coastalgit/flight-plan/GENERATOR.md

 ./solution-rules.md (shared rules)
 ./ai-refs/ (coordination)

+All projects start in Phase 1 (Define Mission).

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 🚀 Next Steps:

-1. Review generated projects:
+1. Navigate to any project:
-   cd ../[any-project]/
+   cd ../[project-name]/
-   cat project-prd.md

-2. Start working on a project: cd ../[project]/
+2. Get guidance on what to do next:
    "flight-plan status"

-3. Optional - Enable Spec-Kit:
-   cd ../[project]/
-   "flight-plan enable-speckit"
+The AI will guide you through:
+- Reviewing your project requirements
+- Resolving any open questions
+- Test results (automatically shown in build phases)
+- Optional SpecKit setup (if you want feature-level development)
+- Moving through Flight Plan phases naturally

-4. See available commands:
+See all commands:
   cat ../flight-plan-solution/FLIGHT-PLAN-COMMANDS.md

-All projects start in Phase 1 (Define Mission).
-The AI in each project will guide you through Flight Plan phases.

 Happy building! 🛫
 ```

+**That's it!
+Generation is complete.**

+**SpecKit prompting happens INSIDE each project when user runs `flight-plan next`.**

 ---